 Prior to the Merger, Gorilla had been a private company with limited accounting personnel and other resources with which to address our internal controls and procedures.
 Our independent registered public accounting firm has not conducted an audit of our internal control over financial reporting.
 In connection with the preparation of our consolidated financial statements as of and for the years ended December 31, 2022 and 2021, we identified material weaknesses in our internal control over financial reporting, as defined in the standards established by the PCAOB.
 The material weaknesses identified arose from: (i) lack of sufficient number of professionals with an appropriate level of accounting and regulatory knowledge, training, and experience to appropriately analyze, record and disclose accounting matters timely and accurately with respect to Gorilla's financial reporting and internal control over financial reporting framework; and (ii) lack of policies and procedures over evaluation of significant complex transactions and evaluation of certain general ledger accounts.
 Following the identification of the material weaknesses, we have taken and plan to continue to take remedial measures to remedy the weaknesses.
 However, the implementation of these measures may not fully address the material weaknesses in our internal control over financial reporting, and we cannot conclude that they have been fully remedied.
 Our failure to correct the material weaknesses or our failure to discover and address any other material weaknesses or control deficiencies could result in inaccuracies in our financial statements and could also impair our ability to comply with applicable financial reporting requirements and related regulatory filings on a timely basis.
 As a result, our business, financial condition, results of operations and prospects, as well as the trading price of our shares may be materially and adversely affected.
-Moreover, ineffective internal control over financial reporting significantly hinders our ability to pr
+Moreover, ineffective internal control over financial reporting significantly hinders our ability to prevent fraud.
+Furthermore, it is possible that, had our independent registered public accounting firm conducted an audit of our internal control over financial reporting, such firm might have identified additional material weaknesses and deficiencies.

 Our management is responsible for establishing and maintaining adequate internal control over financial reporting.
 Internal control over financial reporting is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements in accordance with the applicable accounting standards, which for us, is IFRS.
 We are a public company in the United States subject to the Sarbanes-Oxley Act of 2002.
 Section 404 of the Sarbanes-Oxley Act of 2002, or Section 404, requires that we include a report of management on our internal control over financial reporting in our annual report on Form 20-F beginning with our second annual report on Form 20-F. This assessment will need to include disclosures of any material weaknesses identified by our management in our internal control over financial reporting.
-The SEC defines a "material weakness" as a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.
+The SEC defines a "material weakness" as a deficiency, or a combination of deficiencies, in internal control over financial reporting will not be prevented or detected on a timely basis.